coffee-cup/elm-template/README.md

-# jakerunzer-xyz
+# elm-template

-This is the code for [jakerunzer.xyz](http://jakerunzer.xyz).
-It is written in [Elm](http://elm-lang.org/) and also serves as a nice Elm + Webpack template.
+This is a simple static website template using [Elm](http://elm-lang.org).

 ## Features 💥